Second-Chance Drawings: The Hidden Opportunity in Losing Tickets

 European Models

-- UK National Lottery: "Set for Life" second-chance drawings with monthly payments
+- • UK National Lottery: "Set for Life" monthly payments

 Asia-Pacific Innovations

-- Hong Kong Jockey Club: Charity and social welfare prize components
+- • Hong Kong Jockey Club: Charity components

 Developing a systematic approach to second-chance programs requires planning, discipline, and realistic expectations.